bleroy/lunr-core/README.md

 ## Features

-* Full text search support for 14 languages
+* Soon: Full text search support for 14 languages
 * Boost terms at query time or boost entire documents at index time
 * Scope searches to specific fields
 * Fuzzy term matching with wildcards or edit distance
+* No runtime dependencies beyond SDK, BCL AsyncInterfaces and System.Text.Json

 <!--## Contributing